vanZeben/vanZeben/README.md

 <img src="https://raw.githubusercontent.com/vanZeben/vanZeben/master/fb_img_1502069508390.jpg">
 </p>

-Hi, I'm Ryan (he/she/they)— a soon-to-be-father and full-stack developer at [Prodigy Education](https://www.prodigygame.com/) working on the online tutoring experience.
+Hi, I'm Ryan (he/she/they)— a father of one and full-stack developer at [Prodigy Education](https://www.prodigygame.com/) working on the online tutoring experience.
 I also perform as a Drag Queen sometimes under the alias Jenna Tulls 💕

 ## My values
 🌟 Expression as authentic self<br>